twickstrom/vue-papa-parse/README.md

 # VuePapaParse

-> A simple wrapper for PapaParse for VueJs.
+> A simple wrapper for for the original PapaParse built for VueJs.

 ## Installation